ember-learn/ember-blog/source/2020-01-17-the-ember-times-issue-131.md

 In an exclusive interview with The Ember Times, Samanta shares with us, what makes debugging tools and strategies so powerful when developing Ember applications:

 <!--alex ignore fear just-->
-> I think learning out debugging techniques is important.
+> I think learning about debugging techniques is important.
 Mostly, because it will help you to have a better time finding bugs and even how an app works.
 In part I think it’s necessary because it will help you on your job!
 >
 > I also think that when you start looking at other people’s code it is hard at first, but after a while you lose the fear of seeing these complex frameworks, you get a better idea of everything and you start to realise - it’s just JavaScript in the end.
 So I think debugging techniques are good for finding bugs and demystifying frameworks.